lhoangan/lhoangan.github.io/_posts/projects/2014-06-24-antarctica-story.md

 each scene (or part of a scene) separately and simultaneously on different computers, which helps improving the efficiency (as we can fix and re-render fault scenes, if any) and thus, reduces time consuming.
-The detailed scene list is presented in the Appendix 6.2

 ## Modeling